 Clients create topics on the broker using the CREATE interface.
 A client wishing to create a topic MUST use CoAP POST to the pub/sub function set location with a payload indicating the desired topic.
-The topic MUST use the CoRE link format [RFC6690].
-The client MUST indicate the desired content format for publishes to the topic by using the ct (Content Type) relation in the link-format payload.
+The topic specification sent in the payload MUST use a supported serialization of the CoRE link format [RFC6690].
+The target of the link MUST be a URI formatted string.
+The client MUST indicate the desired content format for publishes to the topic by using the ct (Content Format) link attribute in the link-format payload.
 The client MAY indicate the lifetime of the topic by including the Max-Age option in the CREATE request.
 Broker MUST return a response code of "2.01 Created" if the topic is created and return the created relative URI path via Location-Path options.
 The broker MUST return the appropriate 4.xx response code indicating the reason for failure if a new topic can not be created.
 Broker SHOULD remove topics if the Max-Age of the topic is exceeded without any publishes to the topic.
+Broker SHOULD retain a topic indefinitely if the Max-Age option is elided or is set to zero upon topic creation.
+The lifetime of a topic MUST be refreshed upon create operations with a target of an existing topic.